jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HarmlessBlueFanworms' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div> Credit: [Civilization 6](https://www.youtube.com/watch?v=j6v5byyCyW4) and [VICE News](https://www.youtube.com/watch?v=EdvJSGc14xA).

 _Please enable sound.
-There's nothing wrong with cars, trucks, or tractor trailers.
+There's nothing wrong with cars, trucks, or tractor-trailers.
 We'll always need them in our society.
-But, we're buying too many vehicles and stupidly we're completely neglecting our infrastruture to pay for all the frills.
-Most of our physical infratructure was built in the late 1800s early 1900s.
-Which means while bragging about our luxury cars, we've let the roads, bridges, and tunnels their driving on fall apart.
-Building infrastructuree is the most important thing about civilization games.
-If neglecting ours in favour of 300 horsepower sports cars isn't proof we're extras instead of player gods, I don't know what is._
+But, we're buying too many vehicles, and stupidly neglecting our infrastructure to pay for all the frills.
+Most of our physical infrastructure was built in the late 1800s early 1900s.
+This means while bragging about our luxury cars, we've let the roads, bridges, and tunnels their driving on fall apart.
+Building infrastructure is the most important thing about civilization games.
+If neglecting ours in favor of 300 horsepower sports cars isn't proof we're extras instead of player gods, I don't know what is._

 ## Darth Blockbuster Uses Dark Majic and the Death Star

 Industrial Age industries use dark majic to keep their customers attached to an aging product.
-Today's Hollywood, with its endless remakes and franchies, is a great example.
+Today's Hollywood, with its endless remakes and franchise, is a great example.
 But Tinseltown didn't start out that way.
-Today's studios were started by filmmakers fleeing the the shakedowns of East Coast technology companies.
-These antagonists used their patents on early projection technology demand high fees from all fillmakers.
-The shakedowns got so bad, filmakers fled as far as they could; hence why they went to undeveloped City of Angels.
+Today's studios were started by filmmakers fleeing the shakedowns of East Coast technology companies.
+These antagonists used their patents on early projection technology to demand high fees from all movie producers.
+The shakedowns got so bad, producers fled as far as they could, hence why they went to undeveloped City of Angels.

 These young Hollywood studios started by making silent films.
 By the 1930s, projector, sound, and film technology were quite advanced.
 So much so, that master storytellers like Samual Goldwyn, David O. Selnick, and Irving Thalberg made movies into a worldwide sensation.
 Like Steve Jobs used modern technology to glue us to smartphones, these creators made a Studio System that glued people to theatre seats.